Meron, Israel: 2006 Lebanon–Israel War

 On July 14, 2006, a Katyusha rocket fired from Lebanon exploded in Meron, claiming 2 lives—Yehudit Itzkovich, 57, and her 7-year-old grandson Omer Pesachov—and injuring four others.
 A new barrage of rockets hit Moshav Meron on July 15; there were no injuries.

 Tomb of Shimon Bar Yochai

 Meron is most famous for the tomb of Rabbi Shimon bar Yochai, a second-century rabbi, who contributed greatly to the Mishna, is often quoted in the Talmud, and to whom is attributed authorship of the kabbalistic book of the Zohar.
-However, the existence of his tomb at Meron is only attested in the 12th Century, a thousand years after his life, and is not mentioned in the accounts written in his own time.
+However, the existence of his tomb at Meron is only attested in the 12th Century, besides for mention by the Talmud.

 Lag BaOmer

 During the annual mass public commemoration of Lag BaOmer, hundreds of thousands of Jews make a pilgrimage to the site.
 With torches, song and feasting, the Yom Hillula is celebrated by hundreds of thousands of people.
 This celebration was a specific request by Rabbi Shimon bar Yochai of his students.
 It is a custom at the Meron celebrations, dating from the time of Rabbi Isaac Luria, that three-year-old boys are given their first haircuts (upsherin), while their parents distribute wine and sweets.